Sophsu888/imagesofancientmusic-demo/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-## A Collection from the WashU Department of Classics
+## A Collection from the WashU Department of Classics, under the Timothy Moore Project Collection.

 ## A Guide to the Entry Metadata: